-However, the coronavirus pandemic has created more loss for so many more people than perhaps has been felt since we were last at war.
+However, the coronavirus pandemic has created more loss for many more people than has been felt since we were last at war.

-Grief and loss are part of the human condition, not a nice part, not a part anyone wants to embrace, but as a wise man once said
+Grief and loss are part of the human condition, not a nice part, not a part anyone wants to embrace, but as a wise man once said:

-"Tis a fearful thing to love what death can touch" Judah Halevi
+'' Tis a fearful thing to love what death can touch''by Judah Halevi

-There are no wise words anyone can say to take away the pain, hurt, anger even guilt that goes along with the death of a loved one.
-Sometimes, all we can do when we see someone hurting is let them know they are not alone.
+There are no wise words anyone can say to take away the pain, hurt, anger even guilt which goes along with the death of a loved one.
+Sometimes all any of us can do when we see someone hurting is let them know, that they are not alone.

-"She heard him mutter, 'Can you take away this grief?'Terry Pratchett, 'I Shall Wear Midnight'
+''She heard him mutter, 'Can you take away this grief?'by Terry Pratchett, 'I Shall Wear Midnight

 'I'm sorry,' she replied.
 'Everyone asks me.
 And I would not do so even if I knew how.
 It belongs to you.
 Only time and tears take away grief; that is what they are for."